April 26, 2022

 Three years later, the two joined forces and expanded from two stores to six.
 It was around that time that they came up with the idea of assigning each store its own manager with a commercial interest in the operation.

-This gave birth to the Baskin Robbins franchise model, which is still alive even today, all these years later.
+This gave birth to the Baskin Robbins franchise model and quite a few Baskin Robbins logos, some of which is still alive even today, all these years later.

 Carson-Roberts, a local advertising firm (that later became a part of Ogilvy & Mather), came up with the logo design and the slogan "31 flavors," which signified a flavor for each day.